Claiming the Standard Deduction? Here Are 10 Tax Breaks For Middle-Class Families in 2025

 (Image credit: Getty Images)

-Single filer income limit before phaseout begins: $259,190*
+Single-filer income limit before phaseout begins: $259,190*

-Joint filer income limit before phaseout begins: $259,190*
+Joint-filer income limit before phaseout begins: $259,190*

 Families who finalize an adoption in 2025 can save up to $17,280 in qualified child expenses.
-This includes a new refundable portion of the credit worth up to $5,000, meaning that if you owe no federal tax, you may still get up to that amount refunded to you after you file.
+This includes a new refundable portion of the credit worth up to $5,000, meaning that if you owe no federal tax, you might still get up to that amount refunded to you after you file.

 Here are some other important facts about the federal adoption credit: